aobarbieri/flick-base/README.md

 ![flickbase logo](https://github.com/aobarbieri/flick-base/blob/master/src/assets/images/flickbase-logo.svg?raw=true)

 Flickbase simulates a streaming website.
-It offers a library with the most popular filmes and television series using The Movie DB database.
+It offers a library with the most popular filmes and television series using The Movie DB API.

 ## Project written using:
 - React